bentoml/BentoML/docs/source/quickstart.rst

   :width: 600
   :alt: BentoML API Server Web UI Screenshot

-You can also send prediction request with `curl` from command line:
+You can also send prediction request with :code:`curl` from command line:

 .. code-block:: bash